bobbyromeo/mypihc/README.md

 ![alt tag](https://raw.githubusercontent.com/bobbyromeo/mypihc/master/img/MyPi-Home-Control-Interface-2.png)

-Configuration
+Configuration Overview
 ==================
-All configuration is handle in the file: config.ini
+All configuration is handle in the file: config.ini and assuming you have Foscam cameras do the following:

+    i) Follow the Basic Setup

-    i) Configure your cameras in the appropriate sections [camera1], [camera2]
+    ii) Configure your cameras in the appropriate sections [camera1], [camera2]

-    ii) Enable the camera module "use_camera_module=" in section [config].
+    iii) Enable the camera module "use_camera_module=" in section [config].
 Switches d, e handle the recording for the cameras

-    iii) Configure a save directory in the [config] section, "save_to_dir="
+    iv) Configure a save directory in the [config] section, "save_to_dir="

-    iii) Alter the crontab so user www-data can modify crontabs under the user pi, also make sure the pi can use sudo w/o a password
+    v) Alter the crontab so user www-data can modify crontabs under the user pi, also make sure the pi can use sudo w/o a password

     www-data ALL=(pi) NOPASSWD: /usr/bin/crontab
     pi ALL=(ALL) NOPASSWD:ALL

-    iv) Install ffmpeg (See below)
+    vi) Install ffmpeg (See below)

+    vii) Decide what extra modules you would to have working.
+Many of the extended modules require cheap hardware to get going.
+Please see my blog post for more information.

 Basic Setup